microsoft/CopilotStudioSamples/CopilotStudioWorkshop/README.md

 **Labs**:
 - Lab 1: Create your first copilot in Microsoft Copilot Studio
 - Lab 2: Authoring 101
+- Lab 3: Knowledge sources and custom instructions
-- Lab 3: Build and Invoke Power Automate cloud flows
+- Lab 4: Build and Invoke Power Automate cloud flows
+- Lab 5: Invoke AI Builder prompts
-- Lab 4: Make HTTP requests to connect to an API
+- Lab 6: Make HTTP requests to connect to an API
-- Lab 5: Knowledge sources and custom instructions
-- Lab 6: Use generative AI orchestration to interact with your connectors
+- Lab 7: Use generative AI orchestration to interact with your connectors
-- Lab 7: Invoke AI Builder prompts
+- Lab 8: Using Topic Inputs

 **Q&A**